Azure/autorest/docs/powershell/readme.md

 ## Developers Quick Links
 - Compiling and using the generator yourself - see [PowerShell Generator Development](./development.md)
 - [AutoRest PowerShell Source Code](https://github.com/azure/autorest.powershell) -- the source code to the generator.
 (Work-in-progress)

-NOTE: If you are using a locally compiled version, see instructions in [Development](./development.md)

 ## Requirements